What are nasal polyps?

 - Additional tests.
 Other tests may be done to diagnose the area and airflow of the nasal cavity.

 - Polyp biopsy.
-This is usually only done if needed to rule out a cancerous growth.
-Your provider removes your polyp, or takes a sample, and has it tested to see if it is cancer.
+This is often only done if needed to rule out a cancerous growth.
+Your provider removes your polyp, or takes a sample.
+It is tested to see if it is cancer.

 A healthcare provider who is a general practitioner might first diagnose you.
-Many people with nasal polyps will eventually need to see an ear, nose, and throat specialist (otolaryngologist).
+Many people with nasal polyps will eventually need to see an ear, nose, and throat doctor (ENT or otolaryngologist).

 How are nasal polyps treated?

 Treatment aims to reduce inflammation, as well as the size of your polyps.
-Healthcare providers often start treatment with steroid medicines inhaled through the nose.
+Healthcare providers often start treatment with steroid medicines breathed in (inhaled) through the nose.
 These medicines can decrease the inflammation at the root of the problem.
 People who don’t respond to this might need steroid medicines taken by mouth.

 Other treatments for nasal polyps include: